 How much will it cost?

 Some systems will operate in the same way as a normal public charging network, requiring an RFID card or app to start and stop the charge, also linked to an account.
-Since many on-street charge points are operated off power supplies otherwise used by lamp posts etc, councils will typically charge users a fee to use so that energy costs do not et out of hand.
+Since many on-street charge points are operated from power supplies otherwise used by lamp posts etc, councils will typically charge users a fee to use so that energy costs do not get out of hand.

-To discover how much it will cost to charge an EV, head to Zap-Map’s Home Charging Calculator.
+To discover how much it will cost to charge an EV from an on-street residential charge point, head to Zap-Map’s Home Charging Calculator.
 This allows you to select any new or used plug-in vehicle, and tailor elements – such as electricity cost and charge required – for personalised results.

 On-street Residential Chargepoint Scheme